ogg25/camera-enhancer-docs/programming/android/api/zoom-setting/zoom-focus.md

 ## enableRegularAutoFocus

-Regular auto focus is an advanced setting that enable camera to auto focus for every 3 seconds.
+Regular auto focus is an advanced setting that enables the camera to auto focus every 3 seconds.
 It is contained in DCE auto focus.
-When DCE auto focus is enabled, regular auto focus is enable as well.
+When DCE auto focus is enabled, regular auto focus is enabled as well.
 To turn off regular auto focus mode:
 ```java
     mCameraEnhancer.enableRegularAutoFocus(false);
 ```